-At the time of admission to JRC, 62% of the students were receiving psychotropic medications.
-At the time of follow-up, only 32% were receiving such medications.
+Prior to their admission to JRC, 97% of the students were receiving psychotropic medications.
+At the time of follow-up, only 38% were receiving such medications.
 This reduction is important given the serious long-term side effects of psychotropic medications.